-- Course on Semantic Web at EPU (Ecole Polytechnique UNS, Master 2 IFI) 45 hours plus several student projects. - Course on Knowledge Engineering, at EPU (Ecole Polytechnique UNS, Master 2 IFI) (32H). - Course on Agile Web (32H)) , at EPU (Ecole Polytechnique UNS, Master 2 IFI) - Course on XML languages at EPU (Ecole Polytechnique UNS, Master 2 IMAFA) (24H). - Course on Knowledge Engineering, at University of Danang (In English, Master 2 IFI) (36H). - Course on Semantic Web, License Pro., IUT, UNS (24H). - Introduction to the semantic web course at University of Nice (master MBDS, master Miage, Master "info"). - Course on Semantic Web at University Gaston Berger, Saint Louis du Sénégal (18H). - Invited lecture (3H) at Ecole Centrale de Paris "Web Sémantique ou comment les ontologies pourront favoriser l'échange des connaissances sur le web du futur" - Course on Human-Computer Interaction at EPU (Ecole Polytechnique UNS, Master 2 IFI) 48 h + several students projects - Course on Ergonomics of digital technologies (Département de Psychologie & Département de Sociologie, UNS, Master 2 Socio-Ergonomics of digital technologies), 6 h - Distant Course on Human-Computer Interaction (In English, University of Danang). - Distant Course on Semantic Web, at University of Danang (In English, Master 2 IFI) (36H). - Distant Course on Agile Web, Master (In English, University of Danang) (36H). - Edelweiss and Kewi are currently involved in the KIS course of study of master IFI at the University of Nice and in MIAGE.
+- Course on Semantic Web at UNS (Polytech Nice Sophia and Master 2 IFI) 45 hours plus several student projects. - Course on Knowledge Engineering, at UNS (Polytech Nice Sophia and Master 2 IFI) (32H). - Course on Agile Web at UNS (Polytech Nice Sophia and Master 2 IFI) (32H) - Course on XML languages at UNS (Polytech Nice Sophia and Master 2 IMAFA) (24H). - Course on Knowledge Engineering, at University of Danang (In English, Master 2 IFI) (36H). - Course on Semantic Web, License Pro., IUT, UNS (24H). - Introduction to the semantic web course at University of Nice (master MBDS, master Miage, Master "info"). - Course on Semantic Web at University Gaston Berger, Saint Louis du Sénégal (18H). - Invited lecture (3H) at Ecole Centrale de Paris "Web Sémantique ou comment les ontologies pourront favoriser l'échange des connaissances sur le web du futur" - Course on Human-Computer Interaction at UNS (Polytech Nice Sophia and Master 2 IFI) 48 h + several students projects - Course on Ergonomics of digital technologies at UNS (Master 2 Socio-Ergonomics of digital technologies), 6 h - Distant Course on Human-Computer Interaction (In English, University of Danang) (36H) - Distant Course on Semantic Web, at University of Danang (In English, Master 2 IFI) (36H) - Distant Course on Agile Web, Master (In English, University of Danang) (36H)

+Edelweiss and Kewi are currently involved in the KIS course of study of master IFI at the University of Nice and in MIAGE.
 We intend to reinforce and focus this action on developing an ecosystem to train and support professionals of the web and semantic web.
-We envision an evolution toward a double curriculum: - An evolution of the course of study KIS toward a "Web Science" course of study possibly as a European KIC master 2. - A reinforcement of the Web courses in MIAGE toward a "Web Information System" course of study master 2.
+We envision an evolution toward a double curriculum:

+• An evolution of the course of study KIS toward a "Web Science" course of study possibly as a European KIC master 2.

+A reinforcement of the Web courses in MIAGE toward a "Web Information System" course of study master 2